Essential Tools for Framer Website Performance (2026)

 • Network throttling: Simulate mobile connections to identify potential slowdowns.

-This tool is especially valuable for businesses targeting global audiences with mobile network simulation, as mobile pages load 70.9% slower than desktop on average, making mobile optimisation a priority.
+This tool is especially valuable for businesses targeting global audiences with mobile network simulation, as mobile pages load 70.9% slower than desktop on average, making mobile optimization a priority.

 5.2 Quick Start Steps